Our Number One Priority

-Our primary disciple making strategy is to intentionally and personally mentor faithful, available, teachable (FAT) people for one year or more, moving them along a continuum from seeker to believer to disciple to disciple maker.
-We concentrate on developing the person in his or her convictions, character, and competence (the three Cs) following a model-assist-watch-leave (MAWL) teaching pattern.
-Usually we meet weekly in disciple making groups (D-groups) of four.
-After spending 12-18 months together, D-groups divide and multiply.
+Our primary disciple making strategy is to intentionally and personally mentor faithful, available, teachable people for an extended period of time, moving them along a continuum from seeker to believer to disciple to disciple maker.
+We concentrate on developing people in their convictions, character, competence, and connection (the four Cs) following a model-assist-watch-leave (MAWL) pattern.

-We encourage disciple makers and disciples to keep a regular HEAR journal, the contents of which are discussed at each weekly D-group.
-The HEAR journaling method promotes reading the Bible with a life-transforming purpose.
-No longer will your focus be on checking off the boxes on your daily reading schedule.
-Your purpose will instead be to read to understand and respond to God’s word.
+We encourage disciple makers and disciples to keep a regular HEAR journal, the contents of which are discussed at each weekly D group meeting.
+The HEAR journaling method promotes reading the Bible with a purpose.
 The acronym HEAR stands for Highlight, Explain, Apply, and Respond.
 Each of these four steps contributes to creating an atmosphere to hear God speak.
-Clink on the button below for instructions how to keep a HEAR journal.
+Click on the button below for a short primer how to keep a HEAR journal.